somphene/somphene.github.io/log/_posts/2020-06-04-01-Thermodynamics-Conservative-Cycle.md

 ### Identity

+The following statements are equivalent:

-Identity is one.
-Identity is unique.
-Identity is one, which is all together.
-Identity brings (places) all together smoothly.
-Identity is uniform, that is, Identity smoothly blends the differences between forms to make them one.
-Thus there are no two different forms.
-Expressing the completeness, we say that this unique Identity is conserved.
-The symbol usually used to denote this is $$0$$.
-I like to interpret this symbol to be a cycle $$\circ$$.
+  - Identity is one.

+  - Identity is unique.

+  - Identity is one, which is all together.

+  - Identity is uniform, that is, Identity smoothly blends the differences between forms to make them one.
+Identity brings (places) all forms together smoothly.
+Thus, when identified together, there are no two different forms.

+  - Expressing completeness, we say that a unique Identity is conserved.

+To present these statements in one, we use the concept of a cycle.
+The symbol usually used to denote Identity is $$0$$.
+I like to interpret this symbol to be a cycle: $$\circ$$.
 Thus, Identity is Cycle.
 Cycle is Identity.

 ### Identity of Thermodynamics is Energy